 The Enterprise Army Brand is a strategic brand marketing initiative designed to assist the Army in developing a unified approach to all communications and messaging.

-All brand-use guidelines will be hosted on the Army Brand Portal.
+All brand-use guidelines will area available on the ACOO Sharepoint (CAC-enabled).

 Do not use, test or otherwise engage on new platforms for official use